BenjaminTanguay/csv-exercise/README.md

 - The application was done with the idea in mind that the CSV could change in the future and that it shouldn't require any code change to accomodate a specific CSV.
 This means that the structures manipulated in the code are not strongly typed.
 Instead of manipulating pojos, we manipulate a list of maps of strings.
 - This project was labeled as a csv exercise but there is an interface in the project that could be implemented by other data provider such as a database or an external ressource.
 - Because we assume that the CSVs this server works with will be small, we simply load them in memory at the application start.
 If the CSVs were bigger in nature, the strategy would probably be to load them to a database and query that instead.
 The Dao interface allows for this change although the CSV lifecycle would have to be disconnected.
+- The use of vertx means that the application is asynchronous in nature.
+It should allow for a bigger load then a naive implementation of a server.

 ## Thoughts after exercise